 There are no restrictions on using online tools to support clinical trials.
 For example, online tools may be used during the recruitment procedure or in order to monitor the clinical trial.
-The General Data Protection Regulation (the “GDPR”) provides for general rules with regards to the processing of personal data in connection with clinical trials.
+General Data Protection Regulation (GDPR) provides for general rules with regard to the processing of personal data in connection with clinical trials.

 The resulting data from clinical trials can legally be transferred to a third party or an affiliate if relevant consent is obtained from the study participant.
 In accordance with the information obligation under the GDPR, the controller should provide the data subject with information about the recipients or categories of recipients of their data.

-The creation of a database containing sensitive data of the patients is subject to the general requirements of the GDPR, including that there must be written consent from the participants.
+The creation of a database containing sensitive data of the patients is subject to the general requirements of the GDPR, including the requirement that any such data in a database requires written consent from the participants.

 An MA for a pharmaceutical is valid for five years.
 The validity period of an MA may be extended (for an indefinite period) or shortened by the President of the Office, upon the petition of the marketing authorisation-holder (MAH).

-As regards medical devices, if the characteristics of a given medical device change, affecting the safety of such a device, or if legal requirements for a given medical device change, the dossier regarding such a medical device has to be updated.
+As regards medical devices, if the characteristics of a given medical device change, affecting the safety of such a device, or if legal requirements for a given medical device change, the dossier regarding that medical device has to be updated.

 In certain situations, an MA for a pharmaceutical expires by operation of law or is revoked by the President of the Office.